vrsivananda/CS205_FinalProject/stock_predict/predict/README.md

    ./prediction_setup.sh
    ````

+5. Update the `~/.profile` to change the paths, using `vim ~/.profile`, according to the instructions below:

+Add the following paths:
+`export PATH="/usr/sbin:/usr/bin:/sbin:/bin"`
+`export PATH="$PATH:/usr/local/spark/bin"`

-5. Note: may need to re-export PATH to remove `/home/ubuntu/.local/bin`
+Note: may need to remove the PATH for `/home/ubuntu/.local/bin`

-   1. If above is necessary, then execute `source ~/.profile`
+After editing the `~/.profile` file, then execute `source ~/.profile`

 6. Test setup with `run-example SparkPi 10`